carlhuxley/Job-Search-Web-Scraper/README.md

 export_df = df.to_csv(file_name, sep = ',', index = False, encoding='utf-8-sig')
 ```
 ## Other Features
-Its a work in progress but I've created a corpus of all the job descriptions in the dataset.
+It's a work in progress but I've created a corpus of all the job descriptions in the dataset.
 ```Python
 def create_corpus(jobs):
     corpus = []